Why Practice Pilates?

 Active older adults, training athletes, and populations with special exercise considerations enjoy the low impact resistance training Pilates provides.
 It keeps joints healthy and serves as a great compliment to other high-impact activities or maintain mobility.
 Pilates works to strengthen the muscles needed for the physical activities you partake in, balance strength in the weaker muscles that you do not use as frequently, and stretch tight or overused muscles–creating overall muscle strength and flexibility.

 Curious to not just know more about Pilates, but feel the difference for yourself?
-First Mat Class is always free!
-Or schedule a free consultation for a one-on-one equipment private today!
+First Mat Class is always free for local residents or schedule a your first 55 minute consultation appointment for a 40% discount for a one-on-one equipment session today!